Open-EO/openeo-python-client/docs/development.rst

     A.  **Obtain a wheel archive** of the package, with one of these approaches:

-        -   Path of least surprise: build wheel through GitHub Actions.
+        -   *Preferably*: path of least surprise: build wheel through GitHub Actions.
             Go to workflow `"Build wheel" <https://github.com/Open-EO/openeo-python-client/actions/workflows/build-wheel.yml>`_,
             manually trigger a build with "Run workflow" button, wait for it to finish successfully, download generated ``artifact.zip``, and finally: unzip it to obtain ``openeo-0.4.7-py3-none-any.whl``

-        -   If you know what you are doing and you're sure you have a clean local checkout, you can also build it locally::
+        -   *Or*, if you know what you are doing and you're sure you have a clean local checkout, you can also build it locally::

                 python setup.py bdist_wheel